Home / Career Advice / Interviewing / How to Gracefully Withdraw from an Interview Process

 How to Gracefully Withdraw from an Interview Process

-A good example of how to withdraw from an interview process as a candidate
+A good example of how to cancel an interview

-When a candidate was involved in the interview process for a position with one of our clients, they called our office 24 hours before the final interview to inform us that they accepted an offer with another company.
-The candidate also sent an email to us that was addressed to the hiring manager.
+My staffing company was working with a candidate who was interviewing for a position with one of our clients.
+Things were moving along well until the candidate called our office 24 hours before the final interview to inform us that they had accepted an offer with another company.
+The candidate also sent an email to us but addressed it to the hiring manager.
 This message thanked them for their time and referred a colleague they believed would be an excellent fit for the position and company.

-In this prime example of how to decline a job interview without burning bridges, the candidate:
+In this prime example of how to cancel an interview without burning a bridge, the candidate:

-Circumstances change, which most professionals understand – especially those in staffing and recruiting.
-The best thing you can do when it happens during your interview process is to be upfront and proactively let the appropriate stakeholders know with as much notice as you can feasibly give.
+Most professionals understand that circumstances change, especially those of us who work in staffing and recruiting.
+The best thing you can do when this happens during your interview process is to be upfront and proactively let the appropriate stakeholders know with as much notice as you can feasibly give.

-A bad example of how to withdraw from an interview process as a candidate
+A bad example of how to cancel an interview

 A candidate did not show up to a face-to-face interview with company X. The candidate had another interview scheduled for the following day with a different company, company Y. Although they worked at two separate companies, the hiring managers knew each other and had already communicated about the candidate.
 Company Y learned from Company X about the candidate’s no-show, and due to the candidate’s reported unprofessionalism with the first company, the hiring manager for Company Y canceled the candidate’s interview.